Mir Osman Ali Khan: Construction of major public buildings

-Nearly all the major public buildings and institutions in Hyderabad city, such as the Hyderabad High Court, Jubilee Hall, Nizamia Observatory, Moazzam Jahi Market, Kachiguda Railway Station, Asafiya Library (State Central Library, Hyderabad), the Town Hall now known as the Assembly Hall, Hyderabad Museum now known as the State Museum; hospitals like Osmania General Hospital, Nizamia Hospital and many other buildings were constructed under his reign.
+Nearly all the major public buildings and institutions in Hyderabad city, such as the Hyderabad High Court, Jubilee Hall, Nizamia Observatory, Moazzam Jahi Market, Kachiguda Railway Station, Asafiya Library (State Central Library, Hyderabad), the Town Hall now known as the Assembly Hall, Hyderabad Museum now known as the State Museum; hospitals like Osmania General Hospital, Nizamia Hospital and many other buildings were constructed during his reign.
 He also built the Hyderabad House in Delhi, now used for diplomatic meetings by the Government of India.

 Establishment of Hyderabad State Bank

-In 1941, he started his own bank, the Hyderabad State Bank.
+In 1941, he started his bank, the Hyderabad State Bank.
 It was later renamed State Bank of Hyderabad and merged with the State Bank of India as the state's central bank in 2017.
 It was established on 8 August 1941 under the Hyderabad State Bank Act.
-The bank managed the Osmania Sikka (Hyderabadi rupee), the currency of the state of Hyderabad.
-It was the only state in India which had its own currency, and the only state in British India where the ruler was allowed to issue currency.
+The bank managed the Osmania Sicca (Hyderabadi rupee), the currency of the state of Hyderabad.
+It was the only state in India that had its currency, and the only state in British India where the ruler was allowed to issue currency.
 In 1953, the bank absorbed, by merger, the Mercantile Bank of Hyderabad, which Raja Pannalal Pitti had founded in 1935.

 In 1956, the Reserve Bank of India took over the bank as its first subsidiary and renamed it State Bank of Hyderabad (SBH).
 The Subsidiary Banks Act was passed in 1959.
 On 1 October 1959, SBH and the other banks of the princely states became subsidiaries of SBI.
 It merged with SBI on 31 March 2017.